Wixel Programmable USB Wireless Module (Fully Assembled)

 A single Wixel can be used as a computer-interface device, such as a USB-to-serial adapter, and it can even serve as the main controller for your system.
 Connecting the Wixel to a computer requires a USB A to Mini-B cable or a USB A to Mini-B adapter (not included).
 Two or more modules are required to take advantage of the Wixel’s wireless capabilities.
-To help you get started with wireless communication, we offer a combination deal that includes two Wixels and a USB A to mini-B cable.

 The Wixel features a built-in USB bootloader that can be used in conjunction with our free Wixel Configuration Utility software to upload custom programs or precompiled, open-source apps to the Wixel (no external programmer is required).
 Our growing selection of free apps lets you turn the Wixel into whatever you need for your current project.
 No programming experience or compiler software is required to use these apps: simply download a different app to reuse the Wixel in your next project!
 We plan to release additional apps in the future for wireless AVR programming, wireless sensing, wireless motor driver interfaces, and more.
 Read more about the available apps…